mariovalney/laravel-keycloak-web-guard/README.md

 composer require vizir/laravel-keycloak-web-guard
 ```

-If you want to change user model or the routes, publish the config file (other configuration is done by `.env` file).
+If you want to change routes or the default values for Keycloak, publish the config file:

 ```
 php artisan vendor:publish  --provider="Vizir\KeycloakWebGuard\KeycloakWebGuardServiceProvider"